greenelab/deep-review/all-sections.md

 datasets are undeniable, but greatly reducing the error rate on these benchmarks did not fundamentally transform the domain.
-Widespread adoption of conversational speech technologies will require solving the problem, i.e. methods that surpass human performance, and convincing users to adopt them [@nyjAIan4].
+Widespread adoption of conversational speech technologies will require solving the problem, i.e. methods that surpass human performance, and persuading users to adopt them [@nyjAIan4].
 We see parallels in healthcare, where achieving the full potential of deep learning will require outstanding predictive performance as well as acceptance and adoption by biologists and clinicians.
+These experts will rightfully demand rigorous evidence that deep learning has impacted their respective disciplines -- elucidated new biological mechanisms and improved patient outcomes -- to be convinced that the promises of deep learning are more substantive than those of previous generations of artificial intelligence.

 Some of the areas we have discussed are closer to surpassing this lofty bar than others, generally those that are more similar to the non-biomedical tasks that